Getting ready to implement a new matter management software? 10 questions to ask before you go to the CIO

 4. What kind of support is available?

 Technology breaks.
 When something goes wrong, what help is available?
 Is it available at no cost?
+Do they offer support if you operate across various geographies/time zones?

-5. How reliable is the product?
+5. How reliable is the matter management software?

 6. How much does it cost?